 Financial close was reached in April 2015, and in May 2015 the PIP Fund consortium 'Future Schools Partners' signed a 25-year contract with the Ministry of Education for the design, construction, finance and maintenance of four schools throughout New Zealand.
-The 25-year concession expires in 2043.
-PIP Fund 1 has a 90% interest in the project, with PIP Fund 2 holding the balance.
+The concession expires in 2043.
+PIP Fund 1 had a 90% interest in the project, and PIP Fund 2 held the balance.

-The schools are Ormiston Junior College in Auckland, Haeata Community Campus and Rolleston College in Canterbury, and Wakatipu High School in Queenstown, and all are operational.
+Collectively known as NZ Schools 2, the schools include Ormiston Junior College in Auckland, Haeata Community Campus and Rolleston College in Canterbury, and Wakatipu High School in Queenstown, and all are operational.